Rock art of the Chumash people: Interpretations

 In the early 20th century, non-Natives began studying California rock art, including a number of archaeologists, such as Julian Steward and Alfred Kroeber.
 Because of some commonly occurring symbols in paintings, it was believed that at least portions of the rock art depicted themes of fertility, water, and rain; however, the Native California Indians are very reluctant to talk to anyone about the rock art and some deny any knowledge of it altogether.
 The natives' hesitancy to discuss the art led archaeologists to believe that they had no idea of the origin of the pictographs.
 Kroeber recorded some of his thoughts on the origins of the rock art in 1925.

 "The cave paintings of [Southern California]...represent a particular art, or local style or cult.
 This can be connected, in all probability, with the technological art of the Chumash.
 [An] association with...religion is also to be considered, although nothing positive is known in the matter.
 Many of the pictures may have been made by shamans; and it is quite possible that medicine men were not connected with the making of any."

 Kroeber was unsure about what specific associations could be made between the paintings and the artists.
 Julian Steward researched California rock art as well, and in 1929 he deduced that the only way to understand the meanings of the petroglyphs and pictographs was to compare them with the art and symbolism of the different Indian groups and their respective culture areas.
-In his book Petroglyphs of California, Steward wrote:

-"It has frequently been stated that the petroglyphs and pictographs are meaningless figures made in idle moments by some primitive artist.
+In his book Petroglyphs of California and Adjoining States, Steward wrote:It has frequently been stated that the petroglyphs and pictographs are meaningless figures made in idle moments by some primitive artist.
 The facts of distribution, however, show that this cannot be true.
 Since design elements and style are grouped in limited areas, the primitive artist must have made the inscriptions with something in mind. ...
-He executed, not random drawings, but figures similar to those made in other parts of the same area."

-At Painted Cave, a circle enclosing five spokes surrounded by other circles–some spoked, some rayed–is thought to represent the solar eclipse of November 24, 1677.
+He executed, not random drawings, but figures similar to those made in other parts of the same area.At Painted Cave, a circle enclosing five spokes surrounded by other circles–some spoked, some rayed–is thought to represent the solar eclipse of November 24, 1677.
 Pinwheel shapes, dots, and concentric circles are believed to be celestial bodies.
 Figures combining human and animal features represent states of transformation the 'alchuklash experienced.
 Certain animals, such as rattlesnakes and frogs, are believed to represent spirit helpers.

+There are several sites with archaeoastronomy interpretations of glyphs.
+The site at Painted Rock (San Luis Obispo County, California) has an arborglyph that looks like a lizard with what seems to be Polaris, the North Star and the constellation Ursa Major.

+Condor cave in the San Rafael Mountains near Sisquoc River, has a cave entrance that lines up with the sun at dawn on the winter solstice.
+Inside the cave are motifs that are described as "a possible solar symbol".